-To many observers PayPal is intertwined with eBay.
+To many observers, PayPal is intertwined with eBay.
 But contrary to popular belief the service was not originally intended as a payment management system.

 PayPal actually evolved from a software platform developed by Peter Thiel and Max Levchin.
-It was called Fieldlink (later Cofinity) and first appeared on handheld PCs such as the Palm Pilot and Personal Digital Assistant of the late 1990’s.
+It was called Fieldlink (later Cofinity) and first appeared on handheld PCs such as the Palm Pilot and Personal Digital Assistant in the late 1990’s.

 In effect, Fieldlink was the first E-Wallet that allowed for email payments.
 By 1999, it had become known as PayPal.